delner/docker-training/exercises/basic/1-running_containers/README.md

     By adding the `-d` flag, we can run in detached mode, meaning the container will continue to run as long as the command is, but it won't print the output.

-    Let's run `/bin/sleep 600`, which will run the container idly for 10 minutes:
+    Let's run `/bin/sleep 3600`, which will run the container idly for 1 hour:

     ```
-    $ docker run -d ubuntu:16.04 /bin/sleep 600
+    $ docker run -d ubuntu:16.04 /bin/sleep 3600
     be730b8c554b69383f30f71222b9ac264367c7454790dc2a4eb0cda33c0baa2a
     $
     ```